Lizard Squad: Zachary Buchta

-19-year-old Zachary Buchta (fbiarelosers) from Maryland, has been charged with computer crimes associated with a series of distributed denial-of-service (DDoS) attacks, stolen credit cards and selling DDoS-for-hire services.
+19-year-old Zachary Buchta from Maryland, has been charged with computer crimes associated with a series of distributed denial-of-service (DDoS) attacks, stolen credit cards and selling DDoS-for-hire services.
 He was one of the members behind LizardSquad and also the Co-Group "PoodleCorp" which launched distributed denial-of-service (DDoS) attacks against multiple networks, YouTubers and gaming services.
 Buchta was hiding behind the Twitter alias @fbiarelosers, @xotehpoodle, and the online aliases "pein" and "lizard".

+He was arrested in 2016 for his involvement with both Lizard Squad and another hacking group called PoodleCorp.
+Despite being warned by police in 2014 about his minor cybercrime activities, Buchta continued his illegal activities and even taunted law enforcement by changing his Twitter profile to @fbiarelosers.

 Bradley Jan Willem van Rooy

 19-year-old Bradley Jan Willem van Rooy (UchihaLS) from the Netherlands, has been charged with computer crimes associated with a series of distributed denial-of-service (DDoS) attacks, stolen credit cards and selling DDoS-for-hire services.

 He was one of the members behind LizardSquad who was mainly responsible for launching the DDoS-attacks announced by the group.
-Also he was one of the two managers behind the Twitter account @LizardLands which is the main Twitter account of LizardSquad since January 2015.
+He was also one of the two managers behind the Twitter account @LizardLands which is the main Twitter account of LizardSquad since January 2015.
 He was normally hiding behind his Twitter alias @UchihaLS (which stands for Uchiha LizardSquad) and the online aliases "UchihaLS", "Uchiha" and "Dragon".

+Jordan Lee-Bevan

+18-year-old Jordan Lee-Bevan from Southport, Merseyside, was arrested on January 16, 2015, in connection with the Lizard Squad Christmas 2014 attacks on PlayStation Network and Xbox Live.
+Police raided his semi-detached home and seized computers before taking him away in a police car.